 (b) all other expenditure lawfully incurred by the Authority in the performance of its functions.

+[Section 32 amended by No. 77 of 2006 s.
+17.]

 33. Borrowing from Treasurer

 (1) The Authority may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.